Skip to main content

 For students who have started an online test (including practice quiz) but not able to complete:

-Students must complete the exceptional circumstances request, on Student Portal, and submit it by midnight (GMT applies) on the day following the quiz/test/exam.
+Students must complete the exceptional circumstances request and submit it, via Student Portal, by midnight (GMT applies) on the day following the quiz/test/exam.

 The following are NOT acceptable situations to support a claim of exceptional circumstances, and students should seek the advice of academic or AskHerts staff.